 Walking for Health in North Somerset can help you become more active in a friendly and supportive environment.

-We offer a programme of group walks, encouraging people of all ages to achieve a more active lifestyle.
-Our walks are led by friendly trained volunteer walk leaders who very much welcome you to join their groups.
-Many Walk Leaders are also first aid trained.
+Our walks are led by friendly trained volunteer walk leaders who welcome you to join their groups.
+Many walk leaders are also first aid trained.